-In order to gain membership to the Preferred Owners Program, an owner or property manager must apply by submitting a form to the HCV office.
+To gain membership to the Preferred Owners Program, an owner or property manager must apply by submitting a form to the HCV office.
 The HACP requires separate applications to be submitted for each subsidiary of a company/organization and/or each unique tax identification number.
 This form will include: